 Progressive International Tower Fry Cutter

-We included it on our list because of how compact the device is, which makes it very easy to store when you’re not using it.
+I included it on my list because of how compact the device is, which makes it very easy to store when you’re not using it.
 A common challenge with unique food devices is that they are pretty large and take up real estate on kitchen counters and in cabinets, but this tool from Progressive has a small footprint.

 - Very compact and lightweight